 The width of a football boot can directly impact comfort levels and some football boots are designed for thin feet while others are designed to fit all types of feet.
-While narrow feet players would be able to fit in most boots, the following boots are generally narrow relative to the rest in the market:
+I like other slim-footed players would be able to fit in most boots.
+The thing is in some boots I find myself having an extra space (even if I have already gone half-a-size down), affecting the responsiveness and my comfort experience in the process.
+So based on my testing I find the following as best options regarding finding narrow football boots.

 What You’ll Find On This Page: